Calliduz/kore/BACKEND_SYNC_PROMPT.md

 # Backend Sync Prompt

-This document outlines the **required** backend changes to support the latest frontend features.
+This document outlines the **current** backend API contract that the frontend expects.

+---

-## 1. Products API (Search & Filter)
+## ✅ Products API (Search & Filter) - IMPLEMENTED

-The frontend `Shop` page relies on the following query parameters for the `GET /api/products` endpoint.
+The frontend `Shop` page has been updated to handle the nested `ApiResponse` structure.

 **GET /api/products Query Params:**
 | Param | Type | Description |